mkhan45/gravity-sim-rs/README.md

 E/D to increase/decrease trail length (removing trails increases performance by a lot)

+X/Z to increase/decrease prediction speed, setting it to 0 turns of predictions.

 Left click to place a body, dragging before releasing makes an initial velocity vector.

 Right click over a body to delete it.